Libraries and local advice centres

 - look for your name and take the books

-- when you return books to the library, they will need to be quarantined for 72 hours before they can be borrowed by another person, this means that books may still show on your library card after you've returned them
+- when you return books to the library, they'll need to be quarantined for 72 hours before they can be borrowed by another person.
+This means that books may still show on your library card after you've returned them

 How to access library services online